Shopping for a quick cash loan is complicated enough as it is. But shopping for a quick cash loan if you have no credit is even more difficult.

 If you’re considering a payday loan and you don’t have a credit score, you might be able to talk to the lender directly to convince them to give you a chance.
 If they’re willing to consider offering you a loan, they may require some additional documentation from you such as bank statements, or current income information.

-It isn’t easy to get a quick cash loan if you don’t have a credit history.
+It isn’t easy to get a quick cash loan if you don’t have a credit history, there are also no credit check loans.
 But it is possible.
 It will require more research, talking to a lot of lenders, and providing a lot of information and documentation.

 For more great personal finance blogs, check out the rest of the CreditNinja Dojo!